Hasanmog/CNN-VS-ViT/Semantic-Segmentation/CNN-BASED/README.md

 2. **gradio_run.py** :

-     replace `line 18` with the path of the donwloaded checkpoint.
+     replace `line 18` with the path of the downloaded checkpoint.

 3. **Run**